MAYOR-001-star/SiteNest/README.md

 ### 1. User Authentication
 - Users can log in and out using persistent sessions.
-- The login state is managed via `localStorage` or `sessionStorage`.
+- The login and the account creation state is managed via `localStorage` or `sessionStorage`.

 ### 2. Blog Management
 - Users can create blogs by providing a title and content.